 - The incidence of RF in developed countries is low.
 The incidence of ARF has fallen in high-income countries to less than 1 per 100,000 population.

 - The incidence in developing countries remains high.
-The indigenous populations of Australia and New Zealand have some of the highest incidences recorded in recent years with 374 per 100,000 per year in those aged 5 to 14 years.
+The indigenous populations of Australia and New Zealand have some of the highest incidences recorded in recent years with 374 per 100,000 per year in those aged 5-14 years.
 Around 60% of these patients develop rheumatic heart disease.
-Sub-Saharan Africa has the highest estimated regional prevalence of rheumatic heart disease (5.7 per 1,000).
+Sub-Saharan Africa has been identified as a high-burden area, although accurate data are hard to collect.

-- 233,000 deaths are attributable to RF or rheumatic heart disease each year.
+- At least 233,000 deaths are attributable to rheumatic fever or rheumatic heart disease each year.

 - Both primary and recurrent episodes of fever are equally common.
 Recurrence occurs most often in the first five years after the initial episode.
-The young are most at risk of recurrence and the risk of carditis and valve damage increases in subsequent attacks.
+The young are most at risk of recurrence.
+The risk of carditis and valve damage increases in subsequent attacks.